thu-bplab/Convex-Cone-Approach/README.md

 Human_experiment: Human experimental data, procedures, and results

-If more detailed data is needed, further communication can be made through editor.
+If more detailed data is needed, further communication can be made through email wuch22@mails.tsinghua.edu.cn.